scottransom/presto/README.md

 used in several surveys with short integrations and to process a lot of X-ray data as well).
 It is written primarily in ANSI C, with many of the recent routines in Python.
-According to Steve Eikenberry, PRESTO stands for: PulsaR Exploration and Search TOolkit!
+According to Steve Eikenberry, PRESTO stands for: *PulsaR Exploration and Search TOolkit*!

 ## New in this release:
  * WAPP, BCPM, Spigot, and 1-bit analog filterbank data are deprecated!